xunilrj/sandbox/texts/dev/WhoIsAfraidOfParsing.md

 ```
 https://github.com/mattbierner/bennu/blob/master/lib/parse.kep#L770

-Ok.
-Not exactly, given that "bennu" is not written in Javascript.
-But we can create out own next.
+Well...
+Ok, not precisely.
+Specialy because "bennu" is not written in Javascript.
+But we can create our own "next" with just one line of code.

 ```
 const next = (p,q) => parse.bind(p, x => q);
 ```

-Now we understand why the next "throw away" the value of the first parse.
+Now we understand why the "next" combinator "throws away" the value of the first parse.

 # To be continued...